-Your struts have been pre-set at the factory to provide maximum drop height while maintaining adequate tire clearance to the air spring.
-If you wish to gain more extended height (lift), which is the same as reducing drop height, or want to lower the chassis further and there is still adjustment available at the lower mount, please use the following procedure:
+Air Lift dampers have been pre-set at the factory to provide maximum drop height while maintaining adequate tire clearance to the air spring.
+If extended height (lift) is desired (same as reducing drop height) and there is still adjustment available at the upper mount, use the following procedure:

 - 1. Support the vehicle with jack stands or a hoist at approved lifting points. - 2.
 Remove the wheel. - 3.
-Using the supplied spanner wrench, loosen the lower locking collar (fig. 21).
+Using the supplied spanner wrench, loosen the lower locking collar.
+(Fig. 16)